Nigeria vs Qatar Comparison

 Nigeria Evaluation

-Nigeria dominates in: • Nigeria has 79.7x higher land area • Nigeria has 76.2x higher population • Nigeria has 2.6x higher birth rate
+Strong points for Nigeria: • Nigeria has 79.7x higher land area • Nigeria has 76.2x higher population • Nigeria has 2.6x higher birth rate • Nigeria has 74% higher GDP

 Qatar Evaluation